Join over ¼ million

 Repetition of previously learned material.
 What you learn in one unit does indeed come back in later ones, thus reinforcing it in your memory.
 This is effective, but I prefer a well structured spaced repetition system myself.

 Learning long words back to front.
-This may sound weird, but I actually do think this is a clever way to learn long words now that I’ve tried it.
+This may sound weird, but I actually do think this is a clever way to learn long words now that I've tried it.
 Some languages do have words that are quite a mouthful, and saying the last syllable, then the second-last followed by the last and continuing to add another one on, always before, was actually an effective way to be able to say the word.
-I’ll be doing this more often in future.
+I'll be doing this more often in the future.

 Hearing native-spoken pronunciations and intonations.
 A language like Hungarian has a different rhythm in the language, so I used the opportunity to learn to improve my pronunciation and sentence rhythm by hearing the answer to how I should have said something.
 In a purely reading course you will never have this advantage.
 Although I tend to combine reading courses with listening to podcasts or simply speaking with people.